quicwg/base-drafts/draft-ietf-quic-transport.md

 Section 4 of {{QUIC-TLS}} provides more detail about these restrictions.
 Note that all frames can appear in 1-RTT packets.

-The "Special" column in  {{frame-types}} identifies special rules governing the identified frame type, as indicated by the following characters:
+The "Spec" column in  {{frame-types}} summarizes any special rules governing the processing or generation of the frame type, as indicated by the following
+characters:

 N:
 : Packets containing only frames with this marking are not ack-eliciting; see